KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 + Whenever an action function completes, it will replace the `cache.work` imageData object with its own modified imageData output - except where the action object's `lineOut` identifier String has been defined, in which case the output will be stored in a new `cache[identifier]` attribute.
 + Once a new `cache[identifier]` attribute has been created, any subsequent action function can use that identifier String for their `lineIn` (and `lineMix`) attribute value.
 The function will use that identifier's imageData object for its input.

+The following example shows the steps involved in creating the filtered output for the comic filter effect, whose code was shown earlier on this page:

 | Filter | Input | Output |
 |---|---|---|
 |**Path 1 step 1** <br> `action: 'gaussian-blur'` <br> `lineIn: undefined` <br> `radius: 1` <br> `lineOut: 'outline1'`|![Step 1.1 in](sc-filter-engine-asset-003.webp)|![Step 1.1 out](sc-filter-engine-asset-004.webp)|